This coconut creamsicle smoothie for toddlers is the perfect snack to help kick a cold, and boost their immune system fast!

-If you remember last week in my 5 Essential Questions to ask Before Choosing a Pediatrician post, I mentioned that new thinking has led doctors away from over-prescribing medicine to babies and toddlers unless they absolutely need it.
+If you remember last week when we chatted about 5 Essential Questions to ask Before Choosing a Pediatrician, I mentioned that new thinking has led doctors away from over-prescribing medicine to babies and toddlers unless they absolutely need it.

-- ½ cup plain Whole Milk Greek Yogurt (use coconut milk yogurt to make dairy-free)
+- 1/4 cup plain Whole Milk Greek Yogurt

 - ½ tablespoon ground flaxseed (optional)